-The National Quilt Museum, in partnership with Quilt Alliance, officially commences the celebration of National Quilting Day in Paducah!
+During National Quilting Month, March 2020, the National Quilt Museum will host the official debut of Rita's Quilt and kick off the celebration of National Quilting Day in partnership with Quilt Alliance!
 Make any day a "quilting day" with this guide to a quilt-inspired Paducah, Kentucky experience featuring 10 ways you can celebrate the fiber arts in Quilt City USA® throughout the year.

 Make any day a "quilting day" in Quilt City USA®.